hmito/esj73web/presentation_en.md

 - The online poster viewing period is scheduled for March 8–15.
 - All poster presenters must upload their posters by March 7 at 23:59.
-- Poster upload will be available at any time on the conference platform “Rakuraku Conference” starting January 30, 2026.
+- Poster upload will be available at any time on the online conference platform “Rakuraku Conference” starting January 30, 2026.
 - Poster files may be replaced or updated at any time.
 - There will be no core time or designated discussion session for the online poster presentation.
 - Please communicate with participants using the comment function provided on the platform.